jonathanbcsouza/todo-list/README.md

 #### Installation

 1. Clone the repository
-2. Navigate into the directory: `cd todolist`
+2. Navigate into the directory
 3. Install the dependencies: `npm install`
-4. Start the application: `npm start`
+4. Start the application: `npm run dev`

 #### License